 I Am Deleting The Following People in This group As They Do Not Contribute or post.

 [inserted a long list of fictional names here… none of whom were people in the group]

 If you went through this entire list looking for your name, I do apologize for completely wasting your time.
 I’m not even an admin and have no clue who these people are.
 I stole this from another page and thought it was funny.”

-I have now established that I had not been booted from the group by the admin, but they did not understand why I was no longer a member, as I had not left.
-I received a kind email from the group admin, who made it clear that they realised it was a harmless joke, and I’m told that the offended person was spoken to and that he issued a public apology to me on the group.
-I can’t see it yet, as I have not decided if I will rejoin it.
+I eventually established that I had not been booted from the group by the admin, but they did not understand why I was no longer a member, as I had not left.
+I received a kind email from the group admin, who made it clear that they realised it was a harmless joke, and I’m told that the offended person was spoken to and he issued a public apology to me on the group.

 I know, as someone on the Autism Spectrum, that we may not get certain jokes from time-to-time, but was that an acceptable reaction to a genuine error of judgement, even if it did cause offence?
 I’m going to have to say no. If I had been approached and they had said they found it offensive, I would have removed it.
 I’m not into upsetting other people, even if I don’t understand what I said that offended them.
 I see things all the time online that I find highly offensive and it’s clear it was posted provocatively, but I am like many adults, and don’t give the person who posted it the satisfaction of showing any form of reaction.
 I just scroll on.
 It seems to me that nowadays people are either very sensitive to the slightest upset online, or that certain people go out of their way to find something to complain about, saying it’s offensive and that it upset them.